 61 schools to get new principals

-SINGAPORE: Sixty-one schools will receive a new principal next year, as part of a yearly reshuffle exercise by the Ministry of Education (MOE).
+SINGAPORE: Sixty-one schools - including Raffles Institution, Hwa Chong Institution and Nanyang Girls' High - will receive a new principal next year, as part of an annual reshuffle exercise by the Ministry of Education (MOE).

-Of the principals who will be formally appointed on Dec 28, 16 of them will take up the school head position for the first time, the ministry said in a statement on Friday (Oct 13).
+Of the principals who will be formally appointed on Dec 28, 16 of them will take up the school head position for the first time, the ministry said in a press release on Friday (Oct 13).

-These include Mdm Tan Siew Khian Finella, currently the vice-principal of Lakeside Primary School, who will go on to become principal of the school.
-Mr Tan Kuo Cheang, currently the vice-principal of Xinmin Secondary School, will also be promoted to head the school.
+These include Dr Chee Yan Hoon Shirleen, divisional director of MOE's educational technology division, who will be the new principal for Anglo-Chinese Junior College.

+Mr Pang Choon How, who is the director of mother tongue languages at the ministry's curriculum planning and development division, will be promoted to head Hwa Chong Institution.

 "For the 45 serving principals and headquarter officers who are assuming new principalship appointments, it is an affirmation of MOE’s confidence in their abilities to continue guiding our teachers and students in schools," the ministry said.